ROCK Open Knowledge Week

 27-30 October 2020

-The event offers an extensive programme of 20 sessions engaging 50+ speakers and hundreds of participants over 4 days.
-During ROCK CityTalks and Campfire Sessions held on the first three days, city representatives will present their flagship urban interventions implemented at the local level, share stories of change and discuss lessons learnt.
+The event offered an extensive programme of 20 sessions engaging 50+ speakers and hundreds of participants over 4 days.
+During ROCK CityTalks and Campfire Sessions held on the first three days, city representatives presented their flagship urban interventions implemented at the local level, shared stories of change and discussed lessons learnt.

-New insights on the nexus between cultural heritage and urban transformation will be offered by two inspiring keynote speakers, Prof. Giovanni Leoni from the Department of Architecture at the University of Bologna (IT) and Lia Ghilardi, Founder of Noema Consulting and City Mapping (UK).
-A reflection from the European Commission will add a policy perspective to the discussion.
+New insights on the nexus between cultural heritage and urban transformation were offered by two inspiring keynote speakers, Prof. Giovanni Leoni from the Department of Architecture at the University of Bologna (IT) and Lia Ghilardi, Founder of Noema Culture and Place Mapping (UK).
+A reflection from the European Commission added a policy perspective to the discussion.

-Thematic Online Seminars on the final day of the conference will bring together academic experts, city representatives and local stakeholders to discuss theoretical and practical approaches to cultural heritage from three perspectives – Accessibility, Sustainability, and Innovative Partnerships, the three ROCK pillars.
-The afternoon programme will feature six parallel Open Knowledge Sessions, where key ROCK outputs will be presented to stimulate a dialogue between researchers and the audience.
+Thematic Online Seminars on the final day of the conference brought together academic experts, city representatives and local stakeholders to discuss theoretical and practical approaches to cultural heritage from three perspectives – Accessibility, Sustainability, and Innovative Partnerships, the three ROCK pillars.
+The afternoon programme featured six parallel Open Knowledge Sessions, where key ROCK outputs were presented to stimulate a dialogue between researchers and the audience.

-Throughout the ROCK Open Knowledge Week, participants will have the opportunity to ask questions and interact with speakers, while ROCKnRoll Networking activities will enable them to have random one-to-one virtual meetups.
-Outside of the live sessions, participants will be invited to visit the ROCK Exhibition to discover virtual booths of the technological solutions developed by ROCK partners and learn about other relevant EU-funded projects focusing on cultural heritage.
-Welcome words by political representatives of the City of Bologna, live visual recording of sessions as well as a final Music Performance by Teatro Comunale di Bologna will bring a touch of local hospitality to the virtual sphere.
+Throughout the ROCK Open Knowledge Week, participants had the opportunity to ask questions and interact with speakers, while ROCKnRoll Networking activities enabled them to have random one-to-one virtual meetups.
+Outside of the live sessions, participants were invited to visit the ROCK Exhibition to discover virtual booths of the technological solutions developed by ROCK partners and learn about other relevant EU-funded projects focusing on cultural heritage.
+Welcome words by political representatives of the City of Bologna, live visual recording of sessions as well as a final Music Performance by Teatro Comunale di Bologna brought a touch of local hospitality to the virtual sphere.

-Participation in the ROCK Open Knowledge Week is free of charge.
-All sessions will be held in English, with international sign language interpretation provided live.
+Participation in the ROCK Open Knowledge Week was free of charge.
+All sessions were held in English, with international sign language interpretation provided live.